-The thing is that most people seem to opt for this method, instead of waiting to leave We’ve seen lines around the ship first thing in the morning that took 1.5 hours to get off the ship and back to our car.
+The thing is that most people seem to opt for this method, instead of waiting to leave later in the morning and not carry their luggage.
+We’ve seen lines around the ship first thing in the morning that took 1.5 hours to get off the ship and out of the terminal.

 In any case, given that it can take a considerable amount of time to get off the ship, what time should you book your departing flight?

 The earliest time for your departing flight depends on a lot of factors.
-As a rule of thumb, we’d recommend no earlier than five hours after your ship arrives back at home port.
+We recommend no earlier than five hours after your ship arrives back at home port.

 So if your ship is scheduled to get back home at 7:00 a.m., your flight shouldn’t leave any earlier than 12:00 p.m.
 There will be times that this five hours gives you a ton of extra time.
 However, it’s important that you leave yourself a cushion should anything go wrong.